It's OK If You Don't Know All the Details

-Ideas gestate in their own time, and the only thing you’re going to get from all that thinking is yet more frustration.
+Ideas gestate in their own time, and the only thing you're going to get from all that thinking is more thinking, and more thinking usually ends up in frustration.

-And yes, I know that this is all very well when we are in control of our ideas, when we work for ourselves or lead a team.
+It’s all very well when we are in control of our own ideas and timescale, but what happens when we work for someone else, or lead a team?

-I do understand that it doesn’t feel so comfortable when you have to report to someone else.
-A manager or an investor.
+I get this; it doesn't feel so comfortable when you have to report to someone else—a manager or an investor.

 They want results now.

 Heck, YOU probably want results now!
 Which is why you're putting all that pressure on yourself.